Monday, October 11, 2010

 15. The Dreamlife of Angels- Erick Zonca

-Ripe for re-appraisal: Besieged (Bernardo Bertolucci), John Carpenter’s Vampires, Ossos (Pedro Costa), Small Soldiers (Joe Dante)
+Ripe for re-appraisal: Besieged (Bernardo Bertolucci), John Carpenter’s Vampires, Ossos (Pedro Costa), Small Soldiers (Joe Dante), Snake Eyes (Brian DePalma)

 Need to see: The Apple (Samira Makhmalbaf), Divine [El Evangelio de las Maravillas] (Arturo Ripstein), L’Ennui (Cedric Kahn), Eternity and a Day (Theo Angelopoulos), A Hero Never Dies (Johnnie To), Histoire(s) du Cinema (Jean-Luc Godard), Inquietude (Manoel de Oliveira), Khroustaliov, My Car!
-(Alexei Guerman), Kirikou and the Sorceress (Michel Ocelot), New Rose Hotel (Abel Ferrara), Praise (John Curran), Sombre (Philippe Grandrieux)
+(Alexei Guerman), Kirikou and the Sorceress (Michel Ocelot), License to Live (Kiyoshi Kurosawa), New Rose Hotel (Abel Ferrara), Praise (John Curran), Sombre (Philippe Grandrieux), Three Businessmen (Alex Cox)

 Academy Awards (USA), Best Picture: Shakespeare in Love (John Madden)